NonoHM/nonohm.github.io/_posts/2023-09-21-THM-CTF-Blog.md

 ```

 We see the machine may host a webservice.
-When I try to connect to it using a browser, I'm welcomed with this.
+When I try to connect to it using a browser, I'm welcomed by this.

 ![Website](/assets/img/images/thm_ctf_blog/BkITB77-a.png)